aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will receive a fortune cookie.
+> 🥠 He who laughs at himself never runs out of things to laugh at.

-Last update: Mon Jul  6 08:53:04 2026
+Last update: Tue Jul  7 08:12:28 2026

 ### Let's play! 🎮